Penepoki/PHINMA-FES/FrontDeployHelp.md

 # Go inside the public_html
 # DO NOT DELETE THE default.php
-If the public_html contains a lot of files similarly inside the dist folder created delete it.
+If the public_html contains a lot of files similarly inside the dist folder created, delete the files currently inside the public_html folder.

 upload your dist folder, after the upload is complete move the files inside the dist folder in public_html.